alonzi/git-intro/README.md

 ### Step 3 - edit a file and commit changes
 [https://guides.github.com/activities/hello-world/#commit](https://guides.github.com/activities/hello-world/#commit)
 * You should now be in the readme-edits branch.
-* click on README.md in the list and then click the pencil to edit the file
+* Click on README.md in the list and then click the pencil to edit the file
   1. now type in the editor
   2. when done click green button at bottom 'commit changes'
-    * commits should be done early and often
+    * commits can/should(?) be done early and often
-    * no change is too small to commit
+    * no change is too small to commit, but you'll get a feel for how often you should commit after some time
-    * write a commit message that describes your changes
+    * but always write a commit message that describes your changes

 * Now the master and readme-edits branches differ